 Confidentiality, which is founded on respect and dignity, is of paramount importance to the therapeutic relationship.
-However, managed care systems also present challenges to the ethical issue of client confidentiality, as they often request that clients' records be submitted for review and approval of services [38; 114].
-Accessible electronic health records further complicate this issue [88].
-Consequently, social workers and other practitioners should explain up front and provide disclosure statements that establish the limits to confidentiality, what types of information must be shared, how this information is communicated, treatment options, billing arrangements, and other information [38; 39].
-Knowing that other staff members may obtain sensitive information can influence the extent to which sensitive information is included in notes [88].
+However, managed care systems also present challenges to the ethical issue of client confidentiality, as they often request that clients' records be submitted for review for approval of services [38, 131].
+Consequently, counselors and other practitioners should explain up front and provide disclosure statements that establish the limits to confidentiality, what types of information must be shared, how this information is communicated, treatment options, billing arrangements, and other information [38; 39].

-Regardless of what social workers might think of managed care, the social worker bears the responsibility of upholding his/her respective professional ethical principles.
-In order to assist social workers and practitioners in developing their own ethical standards, the following self-reflective considerations for those working in a managed care environment should be considered [16]:
+Regardless of what counselors might think of managed care, the counselor bears the responsibility of upholding his/her respective professional ethical principles.
+In order to assist counselors and other practitioners in developing their own ethical standards, the following self-reflective considerations for those working in a managed care environment should be considered [16]:

 - Reflect on one's therapeutic and theoretical orientation and its compatibility with the philosophies of managed care.
-Depending on the assessment, social workers may have to reassess their practices or obtain additional training to acquire the necessary competencies to work in a managed care environment. - Reflect on one's biases and values regarding managed care and how these attitudes influence one's practice. - Develop a network of colleagues to act as peer reviewers, as they may evaluate one's ethical practice within the managed care climate.
+Depending on the assessment, counselors may have to reassess their practices or obtain additional training to acquire the necessary competencies to work in a managed care environment. - Reflect on one's biases and values regarding managed care and how these attitudes influence one's practice. - Develop a network of colleagues to act as peer reviewers, as they may evaluate one's ethical practice within the managed care climate.